-One specifically designated bargaining unit member on each campus shall be granted a workload reduction for the investigation and processing of grievances and arbitrations.
+One specifically designated bargaining unit member shall be granted, at his/her preference, a workload reduction or a $3,000 stipend for the investigation and processing of grievances and arbitrations.
 In the case of a faculty member, instructional workload shall be reduced by one (1) course per semester, provided the request is made in writing to the campus Provost’s Office at least two (2) weeks prior to the start of registration in the semester in advance of the semester in which the reduction is to occur.
 For any bargaining unit member who is unable to meet this notice provision, the Administration agrees to provide the reduced workload in one of the two semesters subsequent to that in which the individual would otherwise have been eligible.
 In the case of a librarian, release time shall be granted for one (1) day per week, provided the request is made three (3) months prior to the date on which release time is to begin.

 In order to enable the Union better to discharge its duties and responsibilities as the exclusive bargaining agent, the Administration agrees to provide:

-a reduction in the instructional workload of the President of the Union of one (1) course per semester; in the event that the President is a librarian, he/she shall receive a workload reduction of one and one-half (1 1/2) days per week; and

-a reduction in the instructional workload of the executive officer of each chapter of one (1) course per semester; in the event that the executive officer of the chapter is a librarian, he/she shall receive a workload reduction of one and one-half (1 1/2) days per week; and

-a reduction in the instructional workload of a Union officer (designated by each chapter's governing body) of each chapter of one (1) course per semester, provided a written request that includes a statement of purpose or activity is made in writing to the campus Provost’s Office at least two (2) weeks prior to the start of registration in the semester in advance of the semester in which the reduction is to occur.
-For any bargaining unit member who is unable to meet this notice provision, the Administration agrees to provide the reduced workload in one of the two semesters subsequent to that in which the individual would otherwise have been eligible; in the event that the officer designated is a librarian, he/she shall receive a workload reduction of one and one-half (1 1/2) days per week, provided a request as described above is made at least three (3) months prior to the date on which release time is to begin.
+At the request of the FSU, according to the preference of the unit member selected, a reduction in the instructional workload of five (5) courses per academic year with not more than two (2) to any one faculty member per semester; or one and one half (1 ½) days per week for any one librarian, in any single semester, or $3,000 per course/per hours stipend for serving as a Union officer.
+Any such request shall be made at least two (2) weeks prior to the start of registration in the semester in advance of the semester in which the reduction is to occur.
+If it is not possible for a newly elected union official to provide the notice required by this section in a union election year due to the timing of his/her election, then notice shall be given no later than: i) May 1 for a course load reduction in the subsequent fall semester; ii) December 1 for a course load reduction in the subsequent spring semester.
+For any bargaining unit member who is unable to meet this notice provision, the Administration agrees to provide the reduced workload in one of the two semesters subsequent to that in which the individual would otherwise have been eligible; in the event that the officer designated is a librarian, he/she shall receive a workload reduction of one and one half (1-1/2) days per week, provided a request is made at least three (3) months prior to the date on which release time is to begin.

 At the request of the Union, two additional faculty members per semester shall be released

 from one course of their respective instructional workloads; the Union shall reimburse each such faculty member’s department for the cost of replacing that instructional capacity as determined by the Department Chair, but not greater than the actual cost of replacement and not greater than the standard cost of replacement in that unit.

-The administration will fund 2 additional course buyouts per semester in the 1st year, (and 1 or 2 buyouts per semester in the 2nd year), for the purpose of improving the implementation of the contract.